Huberdoggy/prompt-portfolio/harvard_extension_prompt.md

 # Step 2: One-Shot

-You'll begin by referencing the following page, a chance for Kyle to jump right into the fray - baptism by fire (or perhaps competence) - where he'll need to fulfill the requirements stated under "Earning Your Way In"; EXPO 15, MATH E-3, & EXPO 25:
+You'll begin by referencing the following page, a chance for Kyle to jump right into the fray - baptism by fire (or perhaps competence) - where he'll need to fulfill the requirements stated under "Earning Your Way In"; EXPO 15, MATH E-3, and EXPO 25:

 https://extension.harvard.edu/academics/programs/bachelor-of-liberal-arts-degree-program/bachelors-degree-program-requirements/